sezginacer/LibraryAPI/README.md

 |  author/{id}/ |     GET       |   Gives the author with given ID                              |   Yes                    |
 |  author/{id}/ |     PATCH     |   Updates the author with given ID                            |   Yes                    |
 |  author/{id}/ |     PUT       |   Updates the author with given ID                            |   Yes                    |

+### Access to API
+It's a must to signup to do library operations.
+An API access token will be given after signup.
+In order to get token for registered user, `token/` endpoint can be used.